Student visa information

 You will need a Student visa (formerly known as a Tier 4 visa) to study an integrated programme at Teesside University International Study Centre.

-Students at Teesside University International Study Centre applying for one of our integrated programmes will benefit from an Integrated CAS (iCAS) – with visa sponsorship from the University for the full three-year duration of their integrated programme.
+Students at Teesside University International Study Centre applying for one of our integrated programmes will benefit from an Integrated CAS (iCAS) – with visa sponsorship from the University for the full duration of their integrated programme.
 You will benefit from only needing to make one visa application to study in the UK, saving you time and money as you won’t need to obtain a new visa before you progress to your course of study with the University.
 Please note the 3 term International Foundation Year in February and October, and the 3 term International Year One in January 2022 are offered on a Study Group CAS.

 The UK has introduced a new Student visa route (replacing the previous Tier 4 route) which forms part of the new Points Based Immigration System.
 EEA nationals outside the UK will now apply under this route for entry to the UK from 1st January 2021.
 For all other nationals, this new route took effect from 9am on 5th October 2020.
 You can see an overview of the changes here.

 Will I be eligible for a student visa?

 You can apply for a Student visa to study at Teesside University International Study Centre if you’re 16 or over, and you:

 When you can apply depends on whether you’re applying from inside or outside the UK.
 The earliest you can apply for a visa from outside the UK is 6 months before you start your course.
 You’ll usually get a decision on your visa within 3 weeks.

 The earliest you can apply from inside the UK is 3 months before your course starts.
 You must apply before your current visa expires and your new course must begin within 28 days of your current visa expiring.
 You’ll usually get a decision within 8 weeks.